 I am always super attracted to black cars with black interiors.
-Sleek and elegant truly describe the black vehicles with black interiors.
+Sleek and elegant truly describe black vehicles with black interiors.
 The trick to black interiors is not just upkeep but a few hidden secrets.

-After cleaning the interior of my black suv for about the 100th time I have decided its time to share my tips for keeping black car interiors clean.
+After cleaning the interior of my black SUV for about the 100th time I have decided its time to share my tips for keeping black car interiors clean.
 Lavishly live car interior cleaning out loud and join me in this adventure of up keeping car interiors.

 The Black Car Interior Adventure

 Whether you have a Truck, Jeep, Minivan, Sedan, or Coupe, that new vehicle looks only lasts as long as you take care of it!
 Black interiors make for a sleek look but do need to be maintained.
 Most of us, that have black car interiors would not trade them but we all know there is upkeep that goes with a black interior.

 Personally, as a mom of three, I can attest to the mess a black car interior can cultivate.
 We are more on the road and in the car than at home.
 More often than not, food and toys come along and all leave their own mess.

 We have placed car seat covers down, but they usually are not the best thing.
 If one part gets wet or messed the whole cover has to come off.
 I don’t like how car blankets make a vehicle look, they truly take away from the look of the vehicle.